fridiculous/estimators/README.rst

 Environment Setup
 -----------------

-Before we can we need to, one-time initialize our database and environments.
+First, we need to initialize our database and filesystem.
+This only needs to happen once per database/filesystem.
 In future releases, we anticipate this step will be simplified.
 ::

     from estimators import Estimator, DataSet, DataBase